selfhostx/ansible-role-certbot/README.md

 ## Requirements

-If installing from source, Git is required.
-You can install Git using the `geerlingguy.git` role.
+If installing from source, Git is required (i.e. using the `geerlingguy.git` role).

 Generally, installing from source (see section `Source Installation from Git`) leads to a better experience using Certbot and Let's Encrypt, especially if you're using an older OS release.